Fraud Awareness Events

 • Business On Line uses HID Approve.
 Approve has been developed by BOI’s chosen security partner HID Global, an industry leader in secure authentication solutions.

-• Approve generates unique, one-off Secure Codes you can use to log on to Business On Line and authorise payments and payees
+• Approve creates unique, one-time Secure Codes for logging into Business On Line and authorising payments and payees.

 Approve offers the following security benefits:

 • You need a PIN to generate Secure Code.
-A unique Secure Code is generated per transaction and expires when used, or after 60 seconds
+Each code is used only once and expires once used after 60 seconds.

-• Approve only works on your registered device, along with your corresponding Business On Line User ID
+• Approve only works on your registered device, with your own Business On Line User ID

-• The Business On Line Administrator can lock a User’s profile (for example, if the User go on holidays, etc.)
+• The Business On Line Administrator can lock a User’s profile if needed (for example, if the User go on holidays, etc.)

 Read more about Approve here